-We are based on one of the most beautiful ostrich and alfalfa (lusern) farms in Oudtshoorn, home of De Zeekoegat Guest farm, the original meerkat conservation site.
+We are based on one of the most beautiful cattle and alfalfa (lusern) farms in Oudtshoorn, home of De Zeekoe Guest farm, the original meerkat conservation site.
 Let our generation preserve the last frontier.

 All Information and photos on this site are from my own research and is based on findings and information from seven or eight groups of meerkats that I have worked with around Oudtshoorn in the Little Karoo (South Africa).

 Only basic information like weight and ages is taken from other web sites, for I have not caught any meerkats to weigh yet.
-You must understand that I have only been researching meerkats since April 2009 when I noticed that the meerkats that I was observing every day were living in an unnatural meerkat habitat.
+You must understand that I have only been researching meerkats since late 2008 when I noticed that the meerkats that I was observing every day were living in an unnatural meerkat habitat.

 Meerkats and other animals are sold on the black market worldwide as pets.
 All baby animals are so adorable until they grow up.